Emerton History, Family Crest & Coats of Arms

 Early History of the Emerton family

-Another 157 words (11 lines of text) are included under the topic Early Emerton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Emerton research.
+Another 104 words (7 lines of text) covering the years 1560 and 1688 are included under the topic Early Emerton History in all our PDF Extended History products and printed products wherever possible.

 Emerton Spelling Variations

 Emerton has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Emerton, Emberton, Emmerton and others.